|

 performing many of the same functions, which in turn translates to

 layoffs.
-Yes, despite what anyone will publicly say at this
+Yes, despite what anyone was publicly saying at

-in time, there will definitely be layoffs, consolidation of roles,
+the time, there would definitely be layoffs, consolidation of

 operations, HR, engineering, product management, etc. After